This LockPickingLawyer interview was published in June of 2017.

 "It’s funny how often people ask, “are you really a lawyer?”
 The answer is "yes.”
-I’m a 37 year old practicing attorney from the Washington, D.C. area.
+At the time of this interview, I am a 37-year-old practicing attorney from the Washington, D.C. area.
 The focus of my law practice has nothing to do with locks or security.
-On a far more limited basis, I also help my wife run a ballroom dance studio, a ballroom dance competition, and a cancer charity.

 Q: What got you into lock picking?

 "I’ve been fascinated with locks since I was a little kid.
 I even tried lock picking when I was in middle school.
 But I was flying blind.
 My only resource was Ted the Tool’s MIT Guide to Lock Picking (which was relatively new back then) and my homemade picks were absolutely terrible.

 It’s probably for the best that I was pretty terrible back then because there’s no doubt that I would have gotten into trouble.
 After several months of consistent failure, I abandoned my efforts.

 Many years later, I happened across BosnianBill’s YouTube channel, and my fascination with lock picking was reignited.
 After a couple of weeks of watching his videos (and those of many other lock picking YouTubers) during every spare moment, I decided to try picking again.

 I ordered some lock picking tools and dove in headfirst.
 This time around was different.
 It turned out that I had a real knack for it.
 About four months later, I started my YouTube channel."